 - 1. Press and hold in the POWER switch for two seconds to turn the transceiver on. - Press the SQL switch, then press the [▼] key until the SQL level is 00.
-This state is known as "Squelch Off."

-- 3. Turn up the VOLUME CONTROL knob until the noise or audio from the speaker is at a comfortable level. - Press the [▲] or [▼] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel) and where only noise is heard. - 5.
+This state is known as "Squelch Off." - 3.
+Turn up the VOLUME CONTROL knob until the noise or audio from the speaker is at a comfortable level. - Select the desired operating band among the VHF Marine band, FM band, AM band, and AIR band by pressing the [BAND] key repetitively to switch between the bands. - Press the [▲] or [▼] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel) and where only noise is heard. - 6.
 Press the SQL switch, then press the [▲] key and stop immediately after the noise disappears.
 This condition is known as the "Squelch Threshold."
 If the squelch is set to a higher level, weak signals may not be received.
 No noise or no signal is heard until a signal is received that exceeds the squelch threshold.
-Sometimes, a slight adjustment of the squelch threshold is needed, as some channels have a higher noise level than others.

-NOTE: To quickly open the squelch and monitor a channel before transmitting, press and hold this key for 3 seconds.

-- 6. Press the [SCAN] key momentarily to channel the scanning.
-Refer to section 7.2 for programming channels into scan memory. - 7.
-Please refer to section 12 for VHF Marine channel assignments. - 8.
+Sometimes, a slight adjustment of the squelch threshold is needed, as some channels have a higher noise level than others. - NOTE: To quickly open the squelch and monitor a channel before transmitting, press and hold this key for 3 seconds. - 7.
+Press the [SCAN] key momentarily to channel the scanning.
+Refer to section 7.2 for programming channels into scan memory. - 8.
+Please refer to section 13 for VHF Marine channel assignments. - 9.
 The LCD and keypad are illuminated for 5 seconds when any key is pressed.
-The lamp automatically turns off in about 5 seconds. - To "lock" the channel so that it is not accidentally changed, hold down the [H/L] key for about one second.
+The lamp automatically turns off in about 5 seconds. - 10.
+To "lock" the channel so that it is not accidentally changed, hold down the keypad is locked.
+Hold down the [H/L] key for about one second to unlock the keys.
+The "On" symbol will disappear from the display.

+[H/L] key for about one second.
 This locks the [▲] and [▼] keys and all the front panel controls except the [H/L], PTT and SQL keys.
-The "On" symbol will appear on the display to indicate that the keypad is locked.
+The "Oπ" symbol will appear on the display to indicate that the